sordahl-ga/FHIRSubscriptionProcessor/scripts/Readme.md

 # FHIR Subscription Processor Getting Started with Deploy Scripts
-In this document, we go over the deploy scripts necessary for installing FHIR Subscription Processor.
-We cover the order of script execution and the steps needed to complete the install.
+In this document, we go over the deployment steps necessary for installing FHIR Subscription Processor.
+We cover the order of the steps to be executed, application settings and prerequisites.

-## Errata
-There are no open issues at this time.

 ## Prerequisites

-These scripts will gather (and export) information necessary for the proper deployment and configuration of FHIR Subscription Processor.
-Credentials and other secure information will be stored in the existing Key Vault attached to your FHIR Service/FHIR Proxy deployment or in a newly created keyvault with this deployment.
+These steps will gather (and export) information necessary for the proper deployment and configuration of FHIR Subscription Processor.
+Credentials and other secure information will be stored in app settings for the FHIR Subscription Processor function app.
+Note: It is strongly recommended to use the MSI credentials option for access

  - User must have FHIR Server (OSS)/Azure API for FHIR/Azure Healthcare APIs FHIR Service already deployed and set up
  - User must have either native Eventing for Azure HealthcareAPIs or FHIR Proxy eventing module configured for OSS/Azure API for FHIR
  - User must have rights to deploy resources at the Azure Subscription scope (i.e., Contributor role or above).

-__Note:__
-FHIR Service and FHIR-Proxy use a Key Vault for securing Service Client credentials.
-Because the ```deploysubprocessor.bash``` script scans the Key Vault for FHIR Service and FHIR-Proxy values, only one Key Vault should be used in your Resource Group.
-If multiple Key Vaults have been deployed in your Resource Group, please use the [backup and restore](https://docs.microsoft.com/en-us/azure/key-vault/general/backup?tabs=azure-cli) option to copy values to one Key Vault.

-__Note:__
-The FHIR Subscription Processor scripts are designed and tested for the [Azure Cloud Shell - Bash Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/features#:~:text=Azure%20Cloud%20Shell%20is%20a,and%20maintaining%20a%20machine%20yourself.) environment.

 ### Naming & Tagging